victorperezc/Decision-Trees-for-Expert-Iteration-A-Benckmark-Study-for-an-Enchanced-Agent-Strategy/README.md

 ## Set Up Dependencies

 Please note that this project has been developed under a MacOS distribution.
-I highly recommned you to execute it under a Unix distribution such as MacOS, or Ubuntu.
+I highly recommned you to execute it under a MacOS or Unix distribution.
+It's not been tested under a windows environment.

 Create a virtual environment